Table Linens

 Sarape table runner on a glass or marble table — will it stay in place?

 Lightweight cotton runners, including the DII Sarape Striped Table Runner, will shift on smooth surfaces like glass, lacquered wood, or marble without a non-slip pad underneath.
 A runner pad is an inexpensive fix and worth buying alongside the runner if your table is smooth.
-The Chilewich's heavier vinyl-yarn construction stays in place more reliably on most surfaces without an additional pad.
+A heavier linen runner stays in place more reliably on most surfaces because of its textile weight and density.

-DII sarape runner vs Chilewich for a table that gets daily use — which holds up better?
+DII sarape runner vs a navy linen runner for a table that gets daily use — which holds up better?

-Does the Juliska Country Estate Table Runner need to be ironed?
+Does the faux-linen table runner need to be ironed?

 No, and that's intentional.
-The stonewashed linen finish is designed to have a relaxed, lived-in drape.
+The stonewashed faux-linen finish is designed to have a relaxed, lived-in drape.
 It will not press completely flat and isn't meant to.
 For farmhouse or casual-formal tables where that relaxed texture reads well, this is an asset.
-If your table setting calls for crisp, structured linens, the Juliska runner is not the right match.
+If your table setting calls for crisp, structured linens, this runner is not the right match.

 How long should a sarape table runner be for a six-person dining table?